neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 Determine which files and directories should be jail-specific.
 Remove them from the base jail and move them to the template.
-I chose directories for configuration files, installed ports, home directories, and directories for dynamic data like log files.
+I chose all directories for configuration files, installed ports, user homes, and dynamic data like log files.

 ```console
 # cd /usr/local/jails/base/13.1-RELEASE-base